ryanjacquess/Cliptionary/README.md

 Fear no more! *Clipboard Dictionary* has got your back.
 With automatic searches right from your clipboard, you can forget about manually researching every word!

-Default for dictionary is jisho.org.
+Default dictionary is jisho.org.
 Specify your own dictionary as an optional argument
 ```sh
 $ node ./watchClipboard.js
 $ node ./watchClipboard.js https://www.dictionary.com/browse/